lupyuen/lupyuen.github.io/src/usb3.md

 So to enable the USB Clock __CLK_BUS_EHCI0__, we'll set __Bit 24__ of the CCU Register at __`0x060` + `0x01C2` `0000`__.

+These CCU Registers are also mentioned in the [__Allwinner A64 User Manual__](https://github.com/lupyuen/pinephone-nuttx/releases/download/doc/Allwinner_A64_User_Manual_V1.1.pdf), buried deep inside Pages 81 to 147.

 _How will NuttX enable the USB Clocks?_

 Our __NuttX EHCI Driver__ will enable the USB Clocks like this: [a64_usbhost.c](https://github.com/lupyuen/pinephone-nuttx-usb/blob/0e1632ed351975a6432b7e4fde1857d6bcc0940a/a64_usbhost.c#L138-L193)